 Students MUST complete all course work (for graduate students) or complete the degree program (for undergraduate students) at the end of the following semester.
 If the student fails to comply with these provisions s/he will be out of status and will have to apply to the DHS for reinstatement (permitted only one semester per degree level).

 Students must apply for RCL if, due to a temporary illness or medical condition, he/she is unable to be enrolled full time (or, if necessary, no course load).

-- Student must provide medical documentation from a licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist, to the DSO to substantiate the illness or medical condition.
+- Student must provide medical documentation from a licensed medical doctor, doctor of osteopathy, licensed clinical psychologist, licensed psychiatrist, or licensed psychologist, to the DSO to substantiate the illness or medical condition.

 - The letter from the medical provider cannot be dated more than 30 days before the start of the term for which the RCL is requested.

 - The letter from the medical provider must recommend either that the student be part time or not enrolled due to medical circumstances.

 - A reduced course load for a medical condition can be granted for a period of time not to exceed an aggregate of 12 months while the student is pursuing a course of study at a particular program level.